-Pledges and contributions

-The Station engages in periodic fundraising campaigns manifested by offering some special programs, as well as on-air and mail fundraising appeals.
+- (j) Pledges and contributions-The Station engages in periodic fundraising campaigns manifested by offering some special programs, as well as on-air and mail fundraising appeals.
 These appeals encourage supporters, both individuals and organizations, to provide financial contributions to the Station for enhancement of program offerings and other expenses.
 Financial contributions are frequently evidenced by pledges received from responding viewers.
 Contributions including unconditional promises to give and membership receipts are recognized as revenue in the period received or given.
 However, uncollected pledges are not enforceable against contributors and are not shown as assets in the statements of net position.
-Contributions and collected pledges are components of the unrestricted operating fund inasmuch as their usage is not limited to specific activities of the Station.
-This usage is consistent with appeals for contributions and pledges.

-Indirect support provided by Florida State University

-Indirect support from the University consists of allocated institutional support and physical plant costs incurred by the University for which the Station receives benefits.
-The fair value of this support is recognized in the statements of revenues, expenses, and changes in net position as donated facilities and administrative support and is allocated as an expense to each of the functional expense categories.
+Contributions and collected pledges are components of the unrestricted operating fund insofar as their usage is not limited to specific activities of the Station.
+This usage is consistent with appeals for contributions and pledges. - (k) Indirect support provided by Florida State University-Indirect support from the University consists of allocated institutional support and physical plant costs incurred by the University for which the Station receives benefits.
+The fair value of this support is recognized in the statements of revenues, expenses, and changes in net position as donated facilities and administrative support and is allocated as an expense to each of the functional expense categories. - (l) Production revenue-The Station uses the percentage-of-completion method of accounting for production revenue, whereby the cumulative production revenue earned equals the ratio of costs incurred to the estimated total costs at completion applied to the total committed revenues from outside sponsors.
+Production costs include charges by subcontractors plus all direct labor and other direct costs.
+Indirect and general and administrative expenses are expensed as incurred.
+Cost estimates on programs are reviewed periodically as the work progresses and adjustments, if needed, are reflected in the period in which the estimates are revised. - (m) Program and production underwriting-Revenue for program underwriting is recorded on a pro-rata basis for the period covered and for production underwriting on an estimated percentage-of-completion basis.